waterwheel31/linux-server/README.md

 <h2>Used software/services </h2>
-- Flask for backend web application
+<p> Flask for backend web application
-- PostgreSQL for the database
+<p> PostgreSQL for the database
 - sqlalchemy to access to the database
 - Google OAuth for thrid party authentification
 - Apache2 for webserver